Blog

 Transfer to a serving bowl.
 Can refrigerate for several days, bring to room temperature before serving.

-When ready to serve, top the dip with a drizzle of extra virgin olive oil, and garnish with a little more walnuts and fresh parsley, if you like.
+When ready to serve, top the dip with a drizzle of extra virgin olive oil, and garnish with a little more walnuts and fresh mint, if you like.
 Serve with pita bread or pita chips.
 Enjoy!

 Ingredients

-• 1 tsp fresh lemon juice
+• 1 tsp honey

 Directions